Jack Lohman: Museums

-Since 1997, Lohman has been a professor of Museum Design and Communication at the Bergen Academy of Art and Design in Bergen, Norway.
+Since 1997, Lohman has been a professor of museum design and communication at the Bergen Academy of Art and Design in Bergen, Norway.
 He was chief editor of UNESCO's publications series "Museums and Diversity" and is a senior editor of Berghahn Journals’ "Museum Worlds".
 He has written a number of books including "Museums at the Crossroads?"
 (2014) and "Treasures of the Royal BC Museum and Archives" (2015).
 Lohman has received state honours from Colombia and Rwanda, in 2011 was awarded Poland's Bene Merito honorary badge and in the 2012 Queen's Birthday Honours was inducted into the Order of the British Empire.
 He lives in Warsaw, Poland.

 Book collector

-Lohman is an avid reader and has over the years assembled a personal library of approximately 30,000 books.
-In 2012, when he moved to Victoria to take his new position as CEO of the Royal British Columbia Museum, he spent nearly $4,000 to move about a third of his collection with him, the other 20,000 volumes remaining at his family home in Wimbledon.
-In June of that year, a student at Montreal's McGill University was assigned to create an inventory of the British Columbia portion of his library, while a niece was assigned to inventory his collection of books in London.
+Lohman has a personal library of approximately 30,000 books.
+In 2012, when he moved to Victoria to take his new position as CEO of the Royal British Columbia Museum, he spent nearly $4,000 to move about a third of his collection with him, the other 20,000 volumes remaining at his home in Wimbledon, London.

-Lohman is a polyglot who besides English speaks Polish, German, French, Spanish, Portuguese and Japanese and thus his library too spans multiple languages.
-As of 2016, he was learning Ancient Greek in order to read the classics in their original forms.
+Lohman is a polyglot who besides English speaks Polish, German, French, Spanish, Portuguese and Japanese and therefore his library too includes multiple languages.